 Each Ph.D. and Ed.D. candidate must write a dissertation based upon an investigation which makes an original contribution to the literature and research of the student’s discipline.
 The Dean of the Graduate School appoints the dissertation director upon recommendation of the chair and/or dean of the college of the doctoral major.
 In final form, the dissertation must be approved by the student’s committee, specified administrators of the appropriate college or school, and the Dean of the Graduate School.

 Prospectus approval is required by the Research Committee; the department chair, director, or associate dean; dean of the college (if required); and the Dean of the Graduate School, prior to the student beginning research for a dissertation (even if IRB approval is not required).
+A notification will be sent to the student and copied to the research committee chair.
+The study may then be implemented.

 To secure semester credit hours for work done on the dissertation, the student must register for this work.
 When “Dissertation’’ appears on the schedule, it is counted as three or six semester credit hours in determining both load, tuition, and fees.
+Dissertation requires a minimum of six credit hours to a maximum of eighteen credit hours, to be established by program requirements and shown on the student's degree plan.
+Any additional enrollments will be for (PR) in progress and will not receive credit.

 Enrolled graduate students may use the computer and research consulting services of the Center for Research Design and Analysis (CRDA) in the preparation of their professional papers, theses, and dissertations.
 The center also provides assistance with qualitative and quantitative research designs.
 Student's may also access the services of the Pioneer Center for Student Excellence and the Write Site.